 Promoting effect of SO2 on selective catalytic reduction (SCR) of NO by NH3 over a CuO/Al2O3 catalyst sorbent has been investigated.
 Transient experiment, x-ray photoelectron spectroscopy (XPS) insitu Drift, NH3-TPD and temperature-programmed reduction (TPR) were used to evaluate the promoting mechanism.
-Ammonia oxidation experiments and TPR in H2 suggest that sulfation of the catalyst sorbent weakens the catalyst's oxidation ability and inhibits NH3 oxidation to NO in the process of SCR, which may by another main promoting effect of SO2 on SCR [8] Also, liquid-like nanoparticle organic hybrid materials (NOHMs) consisting of silica nanoparticles with a grafted polymetric canopy were synthesized.
-Previous works on NOHMs has revealed that CO2 capture behaviours in these materials can be tuned by modifying the structure of the (polymetric canopy.
+Ammonia oxidation experiments and TPR in H2 suggest that sulfation of the catalyst sorbent weakens the catalyst's oxidation ability and inhibits NH3 oxidation to NO in the process of SCR, which may by another main promoting effect of SO2 on SCR.[8]
+Also, liquid-like nanoparticle organic hybrid materials (NOHMs) consisting of silica nanoparticles with a grafted polymetric canopy were synthesized.
 Because SO2, which is another acidic gas found in flue gas, would also interact with NOHMs, this study was designed to investigate its effect on CO2 capture in NOHMs.
 In particular, CO2 capture capacities as well as swelling and CO2 packing behaviours of NOHMs were analyzed using thermogravimetric analysis and RAMAN and attenuated total reflectance (ATR) Fourier transform infrared (FTIR) spectroscopes before and after exposure of NOHMs to SO2.
-It was found that the SO2 absorption in NOHMs was only prominent at high SO2 levels (I.E 3010 PPM; P{Tot} = 0.4mpa far exceeding the typical SO2 and CO2 for the same absorption sites (i.e ether and amine groups) resulted in a decreased CO2 captured capacity of NOHMs.
-[9] on the other hand, CO2 capture and storage (CCS) has the potential to develop into an important tool to address climate change.
+It was found that the SO2 absorption in NOHMs was only prominent at high SO2 levels (I.E 3010 PPM; P{Tot} = 0.4mpa far exceeding the typical SO2 and CO2 for the same absorption sites (i.e ether and amine groups) resulted in a decreased CO2 captured capacity of NOHMs.[9] on the other hand, CO2 capture and storage (CCS) has the potential to develop into an important tool to address climate change.
 Given society's reliance on fossil fuels, widespread adoption of CCS appears indispensible for meeting stringent climate targets need to be complemented with air capture, removing CO2 directly from the atmosphere.
 The only feasible techniques involve either absorption or adsorption on a sorbent.
 With such techniques, energy is required only to regenerate the sorbent.
 This regeneration process operates on the sorbent mass, which scales with the mass of the CO2 captured rather than the much larger mass of the air.
 Carbon-free renewable and nuclear energy resources are theoretically sufficient for human kind's energy needs.
 It is unclear however whether these resources can be deployed rapidly and widely enough to overcome socio-political obstacles related to costs, environmental impact and public acceptance.
-Pointsource CO2 capture and storage (CCS) allows for continued use of fossil fuels in power plants and in steel and cement production while largely eliminating their CO2 emissions.
-[10] the The removal of CO2 from flue gases is done with the desire to reduce greenhouse emissions among other factors.
-The Econoamine FG Process is one such plants that recovers CO2 from flue gases, using an inhibited 30weight percent of Monoethanolamine Comment [U4]: This row/column does not show the total emission reduction targets.
-You need to redraw the Table.
-In addition, the Table is not numbered
+Point-source CO2 capture and storage (CCS) allows for continued use of fossil fuels in power plants and in steel and cement production while largely eliminating their CO2 emissions.[10]
+The removal of CO2 from flue gases is done with the desire to reduce greenhouse emissions among other factors.
+The Econoamine FG Process is one of the plants that recovers CO2 from flue gases, using an inhibited 30weight percent of Monoethanolamine (MEA) solution.
+It recovers 85-95% of the CO2 in the flue gas.
+The only commercial absorbents active enough for recovery of dilute CO2 from atmospheric pressure gas are monoethanolamine and other primary amines.[11]